 The following information should be supplied when writing or calling:

-- The name(s) of the person(s) who will be driving (driver must possess current and valid drivers license)
+- The name(s) of the person(s) who will be driving (driver must possess current and valid drivers license for two years)

 - Department account number to be charged for vehicle usage